jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Path containing Chinese or `~` characters

-On some platforms, when the path of a TeX file contains Chinese characters or other non-ASCII characters, the compilation does not work well.
+On some platforms, when the path of a TeX file contains Chinese characters, other non-ASCII characters, or a tilde `"~"`, the compilation does not work well.
 In such cases, please use [`%DOCFILE%`](Compile#placeholders) instead of `%DOC%` in your recipes.
 See also [LaTeX recipes](Compile#latex-recipes).
 Note that using relative paths instead of absolute ones may lead to other issues, see the following issues for a discussion on this: [1070](https://github.com/James-Yu/LaTeX-Workshop/issues/1070) and [1137](https://github.com/James-Yu/LaTeX-Workshop/issues/1137).

 On some platforms, `synctex` does not work well with the path containing non-ASCII characters either.
 In such cases, please use a built-in `synctex` functionality.
 See [Viewing & Synctex](View#latex-workshopsynctexsynctexjsenabled).